 Member of Haitian Vodou house Sosyete Fos Fe Yo We;

 Master Mason in Lodge of The Southern Cross in Co-Masonry (Scottish Rite).
 As of the end of 2016 my mother lodge has now closed.
-I remain an upstanding member and have been invited to join another lodge;
+I remain an upstanding member;

 Founding Member of Georgian Wiccan Coven BlueStone Luth.
-As of the end of 2016 this coven has been closed but I remain in contact with the HPS and other members.
+As of the end of 2016 this coven has been closed by its HPS.

 In 2015 I was fortunate enough to edit my first book which I proposed to Bibliotheca Alexandrina (a small non for profit publishing house which publishes anthologies featuring contemporary Hellenic and Kemetic polytheist authors in honour of the Gods).
 I also contributed to this anthology as the devotional was on the subject of one of my main patrons – Sekhmet.
 The book is called Sekhmet Daughter of the Sun: A Devotional Anthology in Honor of Sekhmet and it can be purchased here:

 I created and ran an Isis (A’set) yahoo group Isis-Star for many years where her practices where discussed and explored (became defunct when those groups were left dormant with the advent of social media such as Facebook).

 I also created and moderate a Hekate Facebook group on Hekate called Hekate’s Crossroads since 2011 which brings people together in her name all over the world to discuss her related devotion and practice.
 Shout out to the moderators Louise, Apryl and Bobbi who help me moderate and assist with various admin of said group.